-Development Audit Prompt
+Development Audit Brief

 reporting-risk-cascade code and generated artifacts support the current paper